DBC-SF/mentorship-wiki/sessions.md

 - See the video below for a demo. **coming soon**

-#### Finding Coverage For Sessions:
+#### Canceling Sessions:

 If you book a session on the calendar but are unable to make it:

-  1. Go to your Google calendar page and make sure that the DBC::SF Mentor Calendar is the only one selected.
-If you have your personal calendar displayed as well, you may inadvertently delete the session from your personal calendar instead of the DBC calendar.
-This means your old session WILL STILL BE VISIBLE on the DBC calendar, even though it is gone from your own calendar.
-You need to be sure to delete directly from the DBC calendar.
+Go to your Google calendar.
-  2. Click on the session you need to delete and then click the "Delete" link.
+Click on the session you need to delete and then click the "Cancel Appointment" link.
+Next click 'Delete and Update Guests'.
+Shoot me an email and let me know about the cancellation.
+I will email out to find a replacement.

 #### Fixed Sessions:
 Fixed sessions are workshops conducted by a Mentor.
 They can occur anytime after 6 on weekdays, or anytime over the weekend.